FrontFin/mesh-react-native-sdk/packages/front-b2b-link-rn/README.md

 ### Getting connection link

-Connection link should be obtained from the GET `/api/v1/cataloglink` endpoint.
-Api reference for this request is available [here](https://integration-api.getfront.com/apireference#tag/Integrations/paths/~1api~1v1~1cataloglink/get).
-Request must be preformed from the server side because it requires the client secret.
+The connection link for brokerage connection should be obtained from the [Get catalog link](https://integration-api.getfront.com/apireference#tag/Managed-Account-Authentication/paths/~1api~1v1~1cataloglink/get) endpoint.
+Request must be performed from the server side because it requires the client secret.
 You will get the response in the following format:

 ```json
 {